Magnitus-/UserProperties/README.md

 Returns an array of all the fields that are publicly accessible (not Private)

-- Instance.GenEditable()
+- Instance.GenEditable(Source)

-Returns an array of all the fields that are modifiable (Mutable)
+Returns an array of all the fields that are modifiable (Mutable).
+If 'Source' is defined, Access===Source is also a requirement.

+- Instance.GenConfirm(Source)

+Returns an array of all fields that confirm that the user has access to 'Source' (Private, Required, Secret, Access===Source)

 Future
 ------